Cabazitaxel (Generic Name)

 About This Drug

 Cabazitaxel is a drug used to treat cancer.
-This drug is given intravenously (IV).
+This drug is given in the vein (IV).

 Possible Side Effects (More Common)

 - Bone marrow depression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
-Bone marrow depression usually occurs 7 to 10 days after the drug is given and may increase your risk of infection, fatigue, and bleeding.
+Bone marrow depression usually happens 7 to 12 days after treatment and may raise your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding.

-- Hair loss is usually complete scalp hair loss and can include loss of eyebrows, eyelashes, and pubic hair.
-You may notice this a few days or weeks after treatment has begun.
-Usually hair loss is temporary; your hair should grow back when treatment is completed.
+- Hair loss is often complete scalp hair loss and can involve loss of eyebrows, eyelashes, and pubic hair.
+You may notice this a few days or weeks after treatment has started.
+Often hair loss is temporary and will grow back once treatment is done.

 - Blood in the urine

 - Swelling, most often in your arms, hands, legs, or feet

 - Flu-like symptoms: fever, headache, muscle and joint aches, and fatigue (low energy, feeling weak)

 - Soreness of the mouth and throat.
 You may have red areas, white patches, or sores that hurt.